For a list of vital resources in Winnipeg, see Sunshine House’s Winnipeg Pandemic Resources guide here.

-Clients and participants who are attending in-person, please be aware of the following:
+Clients – who have an in person appointment booked, please be aware of the following:

-- If you have and COVID-19 symptoms or have been told to self-isolate, please call us at 204-784-4090 to discuss rescheduling your appointment.
+- If you have any COVID-19 symptoms or have been told to self-isolate, please call us at 204-784-4090 ahead of time to reschedule your appointment.

-- If your health concern is time sensitive, we will have one of our providers review your situation and determine how to proceed.
-Please note that if your health concern is urgent, please proceed to your nearest Emergency / Urgent Care Department.
+- If your health concern is time sensitive and you feel you cannot wait, we will have one of our providers review your situation and determine whether you should be seen in person, by phone or rescheduled for a later date Please note that if your health concern is urgent, please proceed to your nearest Emergency or Urgent Care Department.

-- If you’re unsure what the symptoms of COVID-19 are, please check here: https://www.gov.mb.ca/covid19/updates/testing.html .
-If you do have symptoms, please consider getting tested and self-isolate from others.
+- If you’re unsure what the symptoms of COVID-19 are, please check here: https://www.gov.mb.ca/covid19/updates/testing.html.
+If you do have symptoms, please get tested and self-isolate from others.

 - We are limiting the number of people who attend appointments to one person in the room at a time.
 This does not apply to interpreters, support workers and families / caregivers with young children.
 If this is a concern for you, please speak to your health care provider.